 Was I ever going to reach the level of success I always dreamed of achieving?
 Every time I took 2 steps forward I felt like my epilepsy knocked me back another three steps.

-By then I was getting ready to marry my longtime love that I met after high school.
+By then I was getting ready to marry the longtime love that I met after high school.
 I got married and helped my in-laws with the business they were starting.
 During this time after 3 years of writing, I finished the book I started in college, “Epilepsy You’re Not Alone.”

 Letters from all over the US and Canada poured in and people thanked me for writing this book.
 One person even told me that they were on the verge of suicide, but they saw my book at Barnes and Noble’s and they read it, followed my advice and guidance and they gained purpose back into their life and the will to live.

 It was then that I had realized how powerful words can be and how a simple book could make a dramatic change in someone’s life.

 It was then that I decided I want to be a writer, an advocate, a life coach.
 I wanted to help others like so many others had reached out to help me in my lowest and hardest times of life.

 The Epilepsy Foundation invited me to Washington DC where I spoke in front of Congress about job discrimination.
 Afterward, I met Congressman Rush Holt who shook my hand, congratulated me on my courage and perseverance, and shed a tear as he told me about heartwarming moments watching his sister grow up with Epilepsy.